Using your phone on the toilet raises your risk of hemorrhoids

 11th September 2025 4:00:15 PM

-BHM International Construction (UK) Ltd, the Contractors overseeing the Tema-Aflao Highway project have warned that works may stall again if the government does not immediately disburse a $105 million required to keep works ongoing.
+The construction firm working on the Tema-Aflao Highway, BHM International Construction (UK) Ltd, has warned that work may stall again if the government does not immediately disburse $105 million.

 Construction work on the Tema-Aflao highway recommenced in April after the Ministry of Roads and Highways assured BHM Construction Company Limited that the necessary funding for the project would be restored.

-Adrian Wilson, the Country Managing Director for BHM Ghana, shared his optimism during a press briefing on April 7.
+The Country Managing Director for BHM Ghana, Adrian Wilson, shared his optimism during a press briefing on April 7.

 "We are happy to resume work on the Tema-Aflao Interchange Programme project, especially after receiving the government’s continued assurance regarding funding.
 This reassurance has given us the confidence to restart the work," he said.